Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 When Athene Fits

-You want the most competitive payout on a 5- or 10-year period certain design with A+ financial strength behind it.
-For most retirees comparing SPIA carriers in today's rate environment, Athene belongs at the top of the illustration stack.
+You want a top-quartile A+ payout on 5- or 10-year period certain designs.
+For most retirees comparing SPIA carriers in today's rate environment, Athene still belongs at the top of the illustration stack after you've decided B++ names are out.

 Pros